Everything you need to know to can salsa safely. Be confident that what’s in your pantry will be safe for friends and family to enjoy.

 Chart or no chart, the best advice for easy, safe homemade salsa is to find a tested recipe.
 Just follow it step by step and you’ll be good to go without any calculations or worries.
 Easy peasy!
 I’ve listed my favorite recipes from trusted sites in My Favorite Salsa Recipes.
+Or you can click directly to any of these sites.

 Why is it Important to Can Salsa Safely?